-At Indian Queens Primary school we use Charanga to support our music teaching, this is an online music scheme provided by Cornwall Music Services/ hub with lots of visual aids and interactive resources to support children's learning about music.
+At Indian Queens Primary school we use Charanga to support our music teaching, this is an online music scheme provided by Cornwall Music Services/ hub (ASONE) with lots of visual aids and interactive resources to support children's learning about music.
 Our children have good resources to enable them to learn music such as a class set of recorders, glockenspiels, variety of handheld percussion, a full set of African drums, ocarinas, handbells and examples of instruments from around the world.
 Music is the golden thread that runs through our school from Early years to Year 6 (and beyond).
 We are passionate about creative teaching approaches and using music across the curriculum.

-KS2 children also have the opportunity to learn either the keyboard, guitar as part of individual tuition lessons and selected KS2 classes have the opportunity to take part in whole class tuition on African drums and Ukulele funded through the Cornwall music education hub.
+KS2 children also have the opportunity to learn either the keyboard, ukulele and guitar as part of individual tuition lessons and selected KS2 classes have the opportunity to take part in whole class tuition on African drums or Ukulele funded through the Cornwall music education hub.
 This is a fantastic opportunity and often leads to children taking up individual music lessons for that instrument.

-All children also take part in a Key Stage singing assembly once a week where they learn songs related to the season or important festivals and build upon the key musical learning.
+All children also take part in a Key Stage singing and Music assembly once a week where they learn songs related to the season or important festivals and build upon the key musical learning.
 Key Stage Two children also have the opportunity to take part in a choir each term.
-At Christmas Key Stage 2 invite local community elders to join us for a Christmas sing-a-long to share the songs we have been learning and Key Stage 1 perform nativity plays with lots of singing and dancing for parents and carers.
+At Christmas Key Stage 2 we invite local community elders to join us for a Christmas sing-a-long (Community concert) to share the songs we have been learning and Key Stage 1 put on a nativity play with lots of singing and dancing for parents and carers.
 We also provide a variety of performance opportunities throughout the year.

-To support our music teaching and provide engaging opportunities for our pupils, we often invite guests into our school and also make links to our Careers related learning and raise awareness of opportunities to work in the creative arts sector and music industry.
+To support our music teaching and provide engaging opportunities for our pupils, we often invite guests, ensembles and groups into our school and also make links to our Careers related learning and raise awareness of opportunities to work in the creative arts sector and music industry.
 We are also a partner school of the Hall for Cornwall and the RSC who support creative opportunities and training for staff.